What is an Annuity: Understanding the basics

 • Immediate: With an immediate annuity, you pay the principal (usually in a lump sum) and begin receiving payouts right away.
 This is a popular option for those about to retire.

 • Deferred: With a deferred annuity, you make contributions ahead of time and receive the first payment on the date specified in your contract.
-Because your money has more time to accrue interest tax-deferred1, your payout amounts can be higher than those of an immediate annuity.
+Because your money has more time to accrue earnings tax-deferred,1 your payout amounts can potentially be higher than those of an immediate annuity.

 Risk tolerance: Fixed vs. variable annuities